ddegner/Cat-Scratches/PRIVACY_POLICY.md

 ## How the Extension Works

-SafariToDrafts operates entirely on your local device:
+Cat Scratches operates entirely on your local device:

 1. **Content Processing**: When you use the extension, it processes the webpage content locally in Safari
 2. **Local Conversion**: The content is converted to Markdown format using local JavaScript libraries